andgineer/sorokin.engineer/posts/en/_posts/2018-10-23-python_async.md

 There are a lot of `execution loop` implementations.
 To compare them - very complicated task that cannot be done 'in-general', results heavily depends on application and resources it uses.

+## Combine

+In some cases it's convenient to combine different technics.
+For example you can write [asyncio application with multiprocessing](/posts/en/python_asyncio_multiprocessing.html)

 ### Slide show
 * [PDF](/files/PythonAsync.pdf)